Alimedhat000/ROS_Workspace_Template/readme.md

 # ROS Package Template

 ## Overview
 This ROS package contains a basic publisher-subscriber implementation using Python.
-The package demonstrates basic ROS communication patterns with a publisher node sending messages and a subscriber node receiving them.

 ## Prerequisites
 - ROS (tested on ROS Noetic)